Characterization of positive links and the $s$-invariant for links: Infinitely many counterexamples of Kauffman's conjecture on pseudo-alternating links and alternative links.

 Here, we prove that the infinitely many almost positive knots introduced by Stoimenow (which contains $10_{145}$) are counterexamples for this conjecture. \begin{prop} Let $K_{n}$ be the knot depicted in Figure~\ref{Kn2}.
 Then, $K_{n}$ is non-alternative and is pseudo-alternating. \end{prop} \begin{proof} Stoimenow \cite[Example ~$6.1$]{almost_stoimenow} proved that $K_{n}$ is almost positive.
-From Corollary~$\ref{cor2}$, the knot $K_{n}$ is not homogeneous, in particular, not alternative.
-On the other hand, from Figure~$\ref{Kn}$, the knot $K_{n}$ bounds a generalized flat surface. \end{proof} \begin{proof}[Proof of Proposition~$\ref{cor3}$] This follows from Proposition~\ref{counterexample}. \end{proof} Finally, we give two questions. \begin{question} Are all almost positive links pseudo-alternating? \end{question} \begin{question} Are all homogeneous links alternative? \end{question}
+By Corollary~$\ref{cor2}$, the knot $K_{n}$ is not homogeneous, in particular, not alternative.
+On the other hand, by Figure~$\ref{Kn}$, the knot $K_{n}$ bounds a generalized flat surface. \end{proof} \begin{proof}[Proof of Proposition~$\ref{cor3}$] This follows from Proposition~\ref{counterexample}. \end{proof} Finally, we give two questions. \begin{question} Are all almost positive links pseudo-alternating? \end{question} \begin{question} Are all homogeneous links alternative? \end{question}

-{\bf Acknowledgements: } The first author was supported by JSPS KAKENHI Grant number 25005998.
-Sections~\ref{sec:kawamura-lobb-inequ} and \ref{sec:homogeneous} were written in 2011 during his stay at Indiana University.
+{\bf Acknowledgements: } The first author was supported by JSPS KAKENHI Grant numbers 13J05998 and 16K17597.
+Some parts of this paper were written in 2011 during his stay at Indiana University.
 He deeply thanks Paul Kirk and Chuck Livingston for their hospitality.
-He also thanks Kokoro Tanaka for telling him Corollary \ref{cor:Nakamura} a few years ago.
-The second author was supported by JSPS KAKENHI Grant number 25001362.
+He also thanks Kokoro Tanaka for telling him Corollary~\ref{cor:Nakamura} a few years ago.
+The second author was supported by JSPS KAKENHI Grant numbers 13J01362, 15J01087 and 16H07230.
 He would like to thank K{\'a}lm{\'a}n Tam{\'a}s for his helpful comments and warm encouragement.
+The authors would like to thank the referee for his/her kind and helpful comments.